I've read the information on graduate study and have questions. Can I call an advisor?

 Please ensure that the envelope includes the full address; Graduate Programs staff cannot be responsible for tracking down transcripts that are improperly addressed or mis-delivered.

 I graduated some time ago.
 It will be hard for me to get Letters of References from previous professors/instructors, so whom else can I ask?

-Anyone who is able to comment on your academic competence (e.g., department head, school principal, academic co-ordinator, etc.).
+Anyone who can comment on your academic competence (e.g., department head, school principal, academic coordinator, etc.).

 If in doubt, contact the appropriate Graduate Programs Office for confirmation.

 Do I need original certificates for proof of name change?